 - 100 members paying $100 a month

-Admittedly, this is basic math that doesn’t account for things like churn and operating expenses.
-But, it’s a great starting point for figuring out what you want your pricing to look like.
+Admittedly, this is basic math that doesn’t account for subscription metrics like churn and operating expenses.
+But it’s a great starting point for figuring out what you want your membership pricing to look like.

 If you’re just starting out, your financial goals can change as you receive more information.
 And that’s okay.
 It’s important to be flexible as you gather new information.
-But, you should still keep your financial goals in mind as you’re setting your price.
+But you should still keep your financial goals in mind as you’re setting your prices.

 You can charge a one-time fee for your membership site or you can have customers pay on a recurring basis (monthly or yearly).
 Let’s go over the pros and cons of each.

-One-time fees can lower the barrier of entry for your service and give you more enticing offers.
-For example, you can say that a customer gets years of value for just one payment.
+One-time fees can lower the barrier of entry for your service and allow for more enticing offers.
+For example, you can advertise that a customer gets years of value for just one payment.
 Who doesn’t like getting the most out of their money?

+So, what about a recurring payment model?
 A recurring payment is often great for your bank account because you can rely on steady income every month or year (depending on how you bill).
-It’s easier to project your future monthly financials with recurring membership fees.
+It’s easy to project your future monthly financials with recurring membership fees.
 With that projection, it’s easier to make bets around advertising channels or new office space or a new employee.

-Recurring membership pricing presents its own challenges, though.
-Your customers will likely demand more and more offerings every month or year to get the value out of their subscription.
-Additionally, if you bill annually and automatically renew without notice, that can upset many people.
+Recurring membership pricing presents its own challenges though.
+Your customers will likely demand more and more offerings every month or year to see the value in their subscription.
+Additionally, if you bill annually and automatically renew without notice, members could get upset.

 - Variable pricing: You can vary what you charge based on your audience or acquisition group.
 For example, you can offer corporate memberships at a higher price than you offer your individual consumer membership.
 This can get complex but may work depending on what you’re offering.